 The ALPS Registry is the largest study to date of no-option chronic limb-threatening ischemia (CLTI) patients treated with the LimFlow system reporting mid- and long-term results.

-“In this complex group of patients, pDVA using the LimFlow device has shown to be feasible and safe with high technical success and good amputation-free survival at six months up to 24 months coupled with good wound healing,” said the paper’s lead author, Andrej Schmidt, head of the Angiology CathLab at Leipzig University Hospital, Leipzig, Germany.
+“In this complex group of patients, pDVA using the LimFlow device has shown to be feasible and safe with high technical success and good amputation-free survival at six months up to 24 months coupled with good wound healing,” said the paper’s lead author, Andrej Schmidt, MD, head of the Angiology CathLab at Leipzig University Hospital, Leipzig, Germany.
 “In selected patients with no-option CLTI, pDVA is a safe and effective treatment to prevent amputation and heal wounds.”

 “Patients with this disease suffer with chronic ulcers, often including gangrene, recurrent pain, and a very poor quality of life.
 CLTI is associated with poor mid- and long-term survival, and no-option patients often face the worst outcomes,” said Roberto Ferraresi, chief of the Peripheral Interventional Unit at the San Carlo Clinic, Milan, Italy, co-author of the paper, and a pioneer in the interventional treatment of CLTI.
 “These patients desperately need an option to avoid amputation and improve their life, and LimFlow offers a very promising alternative for them.”